Sunshine Coast, BC: Things to Do and See

 The Sunshine Coast, BC (British Columbia) is situated on the West Coast of Canada.

-It is a mere forty-minute ferry ride from the city of Vancouver, the ferry ride alone is worth the trip.
+It is a mere forty-minute ferry ride from Vancouver; the ride alone is worth the trip.

-All of the Sunshine Coast’s natural wonders are found off the Sunshine Coast Highway 101.
+The Sunshine Coast’s natural wonders are on Sunshine Coast Highway 101.

-The ferry journey is beautiful, be sure to sit on the top deck if you get the weather.
+The ferry journey is beautiful; sit on the top deck if you get the weather.

 Gibsons

-Gibsons BC is a big town in comparison to others.
+Gibsons is a big town in comparison to others along the coast.

-It has a gorgeous waterfront and many dining and drinking opportunities.
+It has a gorgeous waterfront and many dining and drinking opportunities such as Smitty Oyster House.

 This Sunshine Coast BC town is home to many music and art events throughout the year.